 Call for Film Submissions

-The Wild Rivers Film Tour returns in 2018 as a celebration of wild rivers and a call to action for protecting more of the rivers we all cherish.
+The Wild Rivers Film Tour returns for its fourth year in 2019 as a celebration of wild rivers and a call to action for protecting more of the rivers we all cherish.
 The made-in-Montana film tour was born out of a partnership between American Rivers and Greater Yellowstone Coalition, two non-profit organizations committed to protecting and enhancing ecosystems that depend on clean and free-flowing rivers.

 The Wild Rivers Film Tour operates with a “mom and pop” business style.
 Our goal is to share the love of Montana’s awe-inspiring rivers and engage more people in the fight to protect them.
-At the end of the day we need to cover our costs; we aren’t hosting this film tour to get rich.
+At the end of the day we need to cover our costs; not turn a profit.
+At the end of the day, all proceeds support river conservation.
 The Wild Rivers Film Tour is fiscally sponsored by American Rivers and the Greater Yellowstone Coalition, both 501(c)3 nonprofit conservation organizations.

-Last year, the Wild Rivers Film Tour had seven stops in Montana: Billings, Bozeman, Big Sky, Emigrant, Livingston, Missoula, Montana State University and Whitefish.
-Approximately 800 people attended the various showings and thousands were reached through our social media, radio and other local marketing outlets.
+Last year the Wild Rivers Film Tour made eight stops in Montana: Billings, Bozeman, Big Sky, Columbia Falls, Ennis, Livingston, Missoula and Red Lodge.
+Over 1,000 people attended our 2018 shows and thousands more were reached through our social media, radio and other local marketing outlets.

 Film Requirements and Preferences:

-- Thematically, films that in some way celebrate and/or highlight a story or challenge related to wild rivers.
+- Thematically, we host films that in some way celebrate and/or highlight a story or challenge related to wild rivers.

 - Films do not have to focus on an officially designated wild and scenic river, but a wild river in spirit.